Kathy Feng-Yi Su: Research

 Su is an expert in sexual dimorphism across species and her research in Diptera has shown how it is affected by ecological and molecular mechanisms.
 As an entomologist she is a leading expert in Sepsidae taxonomy.
 She is also interested in phylogeny, including the theoretical aspects of sequence data analysis.

 Taxonomy

 Su described a new species of sepsid fly, Themira Iohmanus, discovered in from Central Park.
 The genera has only thirteen species, so the discovery of an additional species is highly notable, particularly because its location is in one of the most intensely populated cities in the world.

 Sexual dimorphism

 Su has researched mating behaviours in several species, but her most significant work is on flies and how genetic and social processes produce sexual dimorphism.

 Social Behaviour in Courtship and Genetics

 Su has studied the link between mating call and genetics in South-East Asian anuran (frog) populations and male and female courtship behaviour in jumping spiders.
-This research has shown that genetic links between certain courtship behaviours can be seen within in species, which has an impact on our understanding of evolution.
+This research has shown that genetic links between certain courtship behaviours can be seen within species, which has an impact on our understanding of evolution.